Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/03_introduction-to-conjugation.md

 title: Introduction to Conjugation
 ---

-The first kind of inflection that you are going to learn is conjugation.
-Conjugation is the inflection of verbs, and it is a kind of inflection that is present in both English and Icelandic.
+The first bit of inflection that you are going to look at is conjugation: the inflection of verbs.

-## How Do Icelandic Verbs Inflect?
+## How Do Verbs Inflect?

-In English, verbs are conjugated depending on who the subject (the doer of the verb) is and when the action happened.
+In English, verbs conjugate depending on who the subject (the doer of the verb) is.
 If the subject is *he*, *she*, or *it*, then the verb adds an **-s**.

 Example 1: I speak.\
 Example 2: He speak**s**.\